Our two charities – how to donate

 SPaCE trustees decided that it was important to food and clothing and contribute to a Sheffield-based Gaza relief fund.
 You can find updates on the emergency relief provided here.

 In addition, SPaCE paid for some solar panels for a young people’s media team and we are amazed to see how the money you have provided has brought some wonderful examples of resilience.
-You can find out more in this recent newsletter.
 Meanwhile, the workers from Never Stop Dreaming who were looking after a trauma centre funded by SPaCE , before it was destroyed, have done some amazing work.
-Please find out more from their facebook page
+Please find out more from their Facebook page.
+And more updates from SPaCE here.

 small park BIG RUN is proud to be able to support SPaCE’s work and hopes that we can help rebuild the projects offering such important safe play spaces for children in Khan Younis and Khuza’a in the Gaza Strip.